 John Bollinger, an options trader in the 1980s, met Mr. Yates and was deeply impressed by his idea.
-He wanted to introduce adaptive trading bands because he concluded that volatility was a dynamic concept instead of the common belief of it being static.35
+He wanted to introduce adaptive trading bands because he concluded that volatility was a dynamic concept instead of the common belief being static.35

 He devised a way to automate the breadth of the channel that Yate’s Zone system formed.
 Thus, Bollinger based the band’s spread on the current average volatility.
-He believed that this is a better way to form bands because there existed a direct link between the volatility and the standard deviation of prices.
+He believed that this was a better way to form bands because there existed a direct link between the volatility and the standard deviation of prices.
 He named these tools Bollinger bands.

 Bollinger Bands can be used across time frames, ranging from short-term to hourly, daily, weekly, or monthly.
 It can also be applied to all asset classes such as equities, forex, commodities, and futures.